One of the biggest initial concerns when you file for divorce is how to keep your spouse out of the house until the divorce is final.

 In some cases, one or both of the spouses will ask for the court to issue temporary orders.
 Temporary orders govern the conduct of the parties during the divorce with an eye toward maintaining the status quo while preserving community property until the court renders a final decree of divorce.

-Temporary orders can be contested in which case the issues are decided by a judge at a hearing.
-You and your spouse can also enter into agreed temporary orders that are filed with the court and signed by the judge.
+Temporary orders can be contested in which case a judge renders an order on the disputed issues after a hearing.
+You and your spouse can also enter into agreed temporary orders that you file with the court.

 This makes your agreement regarding who remains in the house a court order – hence the formal agreement aspect.